 The leaves of Crassula muscosa are scale-like in appearance and tiny.
-They are densely overlapping, triangular in shape and neatly arranged up the many thin, often four-angled stems.
-The stems grow in dense profusion, much branched on the sprawling shrublets of up to 40 cm.
+They are triangular in shape and overlap neatly up the many thin, often four-angled stems.
+The stems grow in dense profusion, much branched on the sprawling shrublets of up to 40 cm in height.
 The actual stems are hardly visible under their leaf coverings.

-In some harsher parts of the vast distribution area across southern Africa, they are usually brown or grey in colour, otherwise fresh to pale green.
-The plant is found on rocky outcrops (Manning, 2007; Vlok and Schutte-Vlok, 2010; Bond and Goldblatt, 1984).
+In some harsher parts of the large species distribution they are usually brown or grey in colour, otherwise fresh to pale green.
+The plant is often found on rocky outcrops (Vlok and Schutte-Vlok, 2010; Manning, 2007; Bond and Goldblatt, 1984).